soundpress/RulesOfNYC/docs/c19/index.rst

-(c) Drivers.
+(c) No Unlicensed Drivers.

-   (1) An Agent must not authorize or allow a Driver to operate a Taxicab unless either:
+   (1) An Agent may not permit a Taxicab to be operated for hire unless the driver has in his or her possession a Valid TLC Driver License.

-      (i) The Driver's name has been entered on the Rate Card by the Commission, and the Driver's Vehicle lease (if any) has not expired, or

-      (ii) "Unspecified Drivers" has been entered on the rate card by the Commission.